flexirexi/schallplatte/README.md

 - calendar.js was too complex to be tested by JEST, so, I excluded UX and UTILS and created 3 js-files
 - also the continuous testing of these 3 files is crucial when doing further developments
 - for that, also the most basic functions are tested for their outcome

+<b>What was tested:</b>

+- `highlightCell()` adds the class `selected-slot` to verify if the cell marking was applied correctly
+- `removeHighlights()` removes `selected-slot` from all `.calendar-cell`-elements.
+All selections are properly cleared before new ones are added
+- `booking_blocked()` when a collision is detected it must disable both desktop and mobile booking buttons and shows a conflict message.
+- `booking_blocked_on_first_touch()` displays a message when user only select a single time slot. this feature helps the user to understand what the current selection state is of the calendar tool
+- `formatStart(slotId)` returns a correctly formatted timestamp from the date picker
+- `formatEnd(slotId)` returns a timestamp 30 minutes later.
+Only with both `formatStart` and `formatEnd` the feature of converting time into start and end slots can be verified
+- `updateForms(from, to, roomId)` sets all form values correctly (both desktop and mobile) to ensure that the selected values are passed to the form elements used for the submission
   <br><br>

 # Bugs